Brooklyn Tower: Reception

-When the Brooklyn Tower was built, a writer for Wallpaper magazine wrote that the tower's design "was a sublime mix of interlocking forms and cascading setbacks".
+When the Brooklyn Tower was being built, a writer for Wallpaper magazine wrote that the tower's design "was a sublime mix of interlocking forms and cascading setbacks".
+In 2022, the design for the tower's residential lobby and amenity spaces by Woods Bagot was named a honoree in the "On the Boards: Multi-Family Residence" category of Interior Design magazine's Best of Year Awards.
 Architectural Digest referred to the design of the tower as "neo Art Deco".
 A CNN reporter wrote: "The building has had a striking effect on the borough's architecture, from its soaring height to its bold exterior of fluted black stainless steel."
-Kim Velsey of Curbed said that, when the building was being built, it garnered criticism from real-estate professionals who felt that the tower would be more suited to Billionaires' Row in Manhattan.
-Writers from The Architect's Newspaper and The Financial Times said that many locals have compared it to the Tower of Sauron from the Lord of the Rings franchise, saying that it "exudes a certain menace."

 Architectural critic Justin Davidson wrote for Curbed in August 2023 that while the lower facade's "geometric gamesmanship has a Baroque intensity", on the upper stories, "patterns and proportions shift along the way, creating a restless energy you can sense even from a distance".
 Davidson cited the Seagram Building, the Woolworth Building, and the original Dime Savings Bank Building as having influenced the residential tower's design.
-In discussing both the Brooklyn Tower and 130 William Street in Manhattan, Davidson said, "The designs express not just an abundance of money, but a distinct architectural philosophy: The city can tolerate personality."
+In discussing both the Brooklyn Tower and 130 William Street in Manhattan, Davidson wrote, "The designs express not just an abundance of money, but a distinct architectural philosophy: The city can tolerate personality."
 Alexandra Lange of Bloomberg News wrote that the Brooklyn Tower, along with the neighboring 100 Flatbush, were reminiscent of the 1930s Art Deco architecture of New York City.
-Cara Greenberg wrote in Dezeen that the Brooklyn Tower helped revitalize Brooklyn's skyline and that, prior to the tower's construction, "Brooklyn labored under a stubborn inferiority complex" as compared with Manhattan.

-In 2022, the design for the tower's residential lobby and amenity spaces by Woods Bagot was named a honoree in the "On the Boards: Multi-Family Residence" category of Interior Design magazine's Best of Year Awards.
-In 2024, the Council on Tall Buildings and Urban Habitat gave The Brooklyn Tower the Award of Excellence in the "Best Tall Building 300 Meters and Above" category.
+Kim Velsey of Curbed wrote in April 2024 that, when the building was being built, it garnered criticism from real-estate professionals who felt that the tower would be more suited to Billionaires' Row in Manhattan.
+Writers from The Architect's Newspaper and The Financial Times said that many locals have compared it to the Tower of Sauron from the Lord of the Rings franchise, saying that it "exudes a certain menace."
+That year, the international Council on Tall Buildings and Urban Habitat gave the Brooklyn Tower the Award of Excellence in the "Best Tall Building 300 Meters and Above" category.
+Cara Greenberg wrote in Dezeen website that the Brooklyn Tower helped revitalize Brooklyn's skyline and that, prior to the tower's construction, "Brooklyn labored under a stubborn inferiority complex" as compared with Manhattan.